zchee/golang-wiki/Go-1.8-Release-Party.md

 - [@DenverGophers](https://twitter.com/DenverGophers) Feb 16 6:00pm at Comcast Viper.
 View the [meetup](http://bit.ly/denver-1-8-release-party) or contact [@apriendeau](https://twitter.com/apriendeau) for more info.
 - [@MinneapolisGo](https://twitter.com/MinneapolisGo) Feb 16 6:00pm at Agosta.
 View the [meetup](https://www.meetup.com/Minneapolis-Ultimate-Golang/events/236698705/) or contact [@corylanou](https://twitter.com/corylanou) for more info.
 - Amsterdam, the Netherlands: Feb 16 6pm at [Wercker](http://www.wercker.com).
 View the [meetup](https://www.meetup.com/golang-amsterdam/events/236723017/) for more details and RSVP.
+- Wroclaw, Poland: Feb 16 7pm at Kuznicza 10.
+View the [meetup](https://www.meetup.com/GoLang-User-Group-Wroclaw/events/236727341/) or contact [@viru](https://github.com/viru/) for more details.

 _If your group is not listed here yet, edit the page and add yourself._
 _Organisers, once you've added your group, consider tweeting out a link to the page to raise awareness._